rivera-bl/dotfiles/README.md

         - [x] configure
         - [ ] improve tmux integration
             - why the cursor blinks in alacritty but not inside of tmux?
+!    - [ ] configure git in home-manager
+!    - [ ] move neovim to home-manager
+!    - [ ] move tmux.conf to tmux.nix
+!    - [ ] move i3.conf to i3.nix
+!    - [ ] configure colorscheme system-wide with nix-colors

 !    - [x] i3
         - [x] solve .xinitrc
         - [ ] move i3config to nix